-The rate for an audit is \$50 per credit hour (\$150 for a regular 3 credit course).
+The rate for an audit is \$100 per credit hour (\$300 for a regular 3 credit course).

 Alumni - CBC Alumni (BA or Diploma grads) are eligible for a one free audit.
-After the initial free audit, alumni pay \$50 per credit hour or \$150 for a regular 3 credit course.
+After the initial free audit, alumni pay \$100 per credit hour or \$300 to audit a regular 3 credit hour course.

 Employee and Employee Spouse - Employees working at least 60% of full-time, and their spouses, are eligible for a 100% employee tuition discount for up to 6 audit hours per semester.
 Class fees and recovery fees are still payable.
-(See employee discount form.)
+(See Employee Tuition Discount form.)